EpiXCoder/ACS1220-Final-Project-Charades/README.md

-# Charades App
+# CrowdSource Charades

 ![Uptime Robot status](https://img.shields.io/uptimerobot/status/m795372744-caee246b8a723092c0dd9c0f)

 ## Description
-Introducing Charades – The ultimate charades app that not only lets you play the time-honored game with friends and family but also offers a unique twist – the power to contribute!
+Introducing CrowdSource Charades – The ultimate charades app that not only lets you play the time-honored game with friends and family but also offers a unique twist – the power to contribute!

 ### Features: